markschl/seqtool-docs/docs/opts.md

                          the extension (e.g. if reading from STDIN). 'fasta' is assumed as default (can be configured with ST_FORMAT).
                          Possible choices: fasta (default), fastq
-                         (fastq-illumina, fastq-solexa), csv or tsv Compression:
+                         (fastq-illumina, fastq-solexa), csv or tsv.
-                         <format>.<compression> (.gz, .bz2 or .lz4) [env:
+                         Compression: <format>.<compression> (.gz, .bz2 or .lz4)
-                         ST_FORMAT=]
+                         [env: ST_FORMAT=]
       --fa               FASTA input.
 Short for '--fmt fasta' --fq               FASTQ input.
-Short for '--fmt fastq' --fq-illumina      FASTQ input in Illumina 1.3-1.7 format (alias to --fmt fastq-illumina)
+Short for '--fmt fastq' --fq-illumina      FASTQ input in legacy Illumina 1.3-1.7 format (alias to --fmt fastq-illumina)
-      --fields <FIELDS>  CSV fields: 'id,seq,desc' (in order) or 'id:2,desc:6,seq:9' (col. num.) or headers:
+      --fields <FIELDS>  Delimited text fields: 'id,seq,desc' (in order) or 'id:2,desc:6,seq:9' (col. num.) or
+                         'id:ID,seq:Sequence,desc:Comment' (names in header)
-                         'id:id,seq:sequence,desc:some_description' [default:
+                         [default: 'id,seq,desc']
-                         id,desc,seq]
       --delim <CHAR>     TSV/CSV delimiter.
-Defaults: '\t' for tsv/txt; ',' for csv
+Defaults: '\t' for tsv/txt and ',' for csv
       --header           Specify if CSV file has a header.
-Auto-enabled depending on the format of --fields, --csv or --tsv --csv <FIELDS>     CSV input.
+Auto-enabled if a 'field:column name' mapping is provided with --fields, --csv or --tsv
+      --csv <FIELDS>     CSV input.
 Short for '--fmt csv --fields <fields>' --tsv <FIELDS>     TSV input.
 Short for '--fmt tsv --fields <fields>' --qual <FILE>      Path to QUAL file with quality scores (Roche 454 style)